Contracts

 • individual liability

-RENTING FROM A LANDLORD/AGENT
+RENTING AN HMO (SHARED STUDENT HOUSE) FROM A LANDLORD/AGENT

 LIVING WITH AN OWNER